-- (1) Devices must be operated by approved radar and laser operators only. - (2) Devices must be operated in strict accordance with the Radar Operator's Manual or Laser Operator's Manual, as applicable, and the requirements specified by Standards Australia; - (3) Any fault/damage detected in a hand held speed measuring device is to be reported to Road and Public Order Services and that device forwarded for replacement or repair.
-The necessary repairs/maintenance will be organised by that area. - (4) Immediately prior to the expiration of the Certificate issued by the University of Tasmania, in respect to accuracy, such device is to be returned to the Road and Public Order Services who will organise recertification with Communication Services. - (5) The certification period is 12 months. - (6) At the time of certification, the devices are sealed by the University of Tasmania.
-In the event that such seals become loose or are broken, the device is not to be used and must be returned Road and Public Order Services.
+- (1) Devices must be operated by approved radar and laser operators only. - (2) Devices must be operated in strict accordance with the Radar Operator's Manual or Laser Operator's Manual, as applicable, and the requirements specified by Standards Australia; - (3) Any fault/damage detected in a handheld or vehicle mounted speed measuring device is to be reported to Road and Public Order Services and that device forwarded for replacement or repair.
+The necessary repairs/maintenance will be organised by that area. - (4) Immediately prior to the expiration of the Certificate issued by ENEX PTY LTD (T/A ENEX TRAFFIC SYSTEMS), in respect to accuracy, such device is to be returned to the Road Policing Services who will organise recertification with Communication Services. - (5) The certification period is 12 months. - (6) At the time of certification, the devices are sealed by ENEX PTY LTD (T/A ENEX TRAFFIC SYSTEMS).
+In the event that such seals become loose or are broken, the device is not to be used, must be returned to Road Policing Services.